GarkGarcia/ikon/README.md

 ## Writing to Disk

-Implementors of the `Icon` trait can be writen to any object that inmplements `io::Write` with the `Icon::write` method.
+Implementors of the `Icon` trait can be written to any object that implements `io::Write` with the `Icon::write` method.

 ```rust
 use icon_baker::favicon::Favicon;